denoland/std/README.md

 ## Releases

-The Standard Library is versioned independently of the [Deno CLI](https://deno.com/).
-This will change once the library is stabilized.
-See
-[here](https://raw.githubusercontent.com/denoland/dotland/main/versions.json)
-for the compatibility of different versions of the Deno Standard Library and the Deno CLI.
+The Standard Library is versioned independently of the Deno CLI.
+This will change once the Standard Library is stabilized.
+See [here](https://raw.githubusercontent.com/denoland/dotland/main/versions.json) for the compatibility of different versions of the Deno Standard Library and the Deno CLI.